IPA113 Regional development in the European Union

 The students should be able to reflect on important theories and tools in the field of regional development, and their application to reduce regional disparities in the EU.
 They should furthermore be able to critically reflect on both the advantages and the challenges of the cooperation of countries within the European Union, and on the implications of Norway's position outside the European Union.

 The course is held in Volda from August to November.
-In September or October there will be a study trip to a member country of the European Union (in fall 2020: to Portugal or Italy), where we will look at how EU policies work in practice and what impact they have on the region we will visit.
 The course in Volda will be a mix of lectures, discussions, group exercises and presentations of papers by students.
 All classes will be in English.

 The requirements for the course are: